skylestia/make-a-website/guides/so you want to make a website .md

 ...

-## Other services I see recommended:
+## Other services I often see recommended:

 [**Neocities**](https://neocities.org/)